scotnewbury/100-days-of-code/r1-log.md

 ## Log

+### R1D4 - Saturday, 2021-06-05
+Continued with the basics today, created some simple scripts instead of following along to reinforce material covered in the course lectures.

 ### R1D3 - Friday, 2021-06-04
 Back on track after missng a couple of days due to work requirements.
 Today I went back to basics, practiced with typing variables and conditional statements.